SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/trend-micro-deep-security.md

 ## Collect on-premises logs for the Trend Micro Deep Security App

-This page provides instructions for configuring on-prem log collection for the Trend Micro Deep Security App, as well as examples of relevant log and query samples.
+This section provides instructions for configuring on-prem log collection for the Trend Micro Deep Security App, as well as examples of relevant log and query samples.

 ### Configure Collector and Sources